 Notes:

-- MAPFLAT and MAP are rarely used and typically only used for the cases described below.
+• MAPFLAT and MAP are rarely used and typically only used for the cases described below.

-- We recommend using MAPFLAT rather than MAP because MAPFLAT supports returning multiple items per 1st parameter while MAP returns only 1 item.
+• We recommend using MAPFLAT rather than MAP because MAPFLAT supports returning multiple items per 1st parameter while MAP returns only 1 item.

-- MAPFLAT can result in your formulas taking longer to execute depending on the complexity and total number of values.
+• MAPFLAT can result in your formulas taking longer to execute depending on the complexity and total number of values.

 Dynamic data sources

-The MAPFLAT and MAP function can be used to repeat a formula for a set of dynamic data source instances, where the variable specified in the MAPFLAT or MAP function is the variable used to create the dynamic data source.
+The MAPFLAT and MAP functions can be used to repeat a formula for a set of dynamic data source instances, where the variable specified in the MAPFLAT or MAP function is the variable used to create the dynamic data source.
 For more information, see Dynamic data sources.

-, for each dynamic data source instance created by setting gaID to gaID1, gaID2, and gaID3:
+The following MAP function returns the total number of impressions, SUM(@data/impressions;) for each dynamic data source instance created by setting campaignID to campaignID1, campaignID2, and campaignID3:

-, for each dynamic data source instance created by setting gaID to gaID1, gaID2, and gaID3:
+The following MAPFLAT function returns the impressions for each ad ID, @data/impressions; for each dynamic data source instance created by setting campaignID to campaignID1, campaignID2, and campaignID3:

 You can also use dynamic data sources when you need to get more than one page of data.
 You can set up your data source to have a page or offset value as the dynamic property of the data source.
 See this article for more details.